angular/angular/aio/content/guide/typed-forms.md

 });
 ```

-On the above example, both inner controls will be non-nullable (i.e. `initialValueIsDefault` will be set).
+On the above example, both inner controls will be non-nullable (i.e. `nonNullable` will be set).

 You can also inject it using the name `NonNullableFormBuilder`.